eclipse-hono/hono/site/content/getting-started.md

   * A *Device Registry* instance that manages registration information and issues device registration assertions to protocol adapters.
   * An *Auth Server* instance that authenticates Hono components and issues tokens asserting identity and authorities.
 * AMQP Network
-  * A *Dispatch Router* instance that downstream applications connect to in order to consume telemetry data and events from devices.
+  * An *Apache Qpid Dispatch Router* instance that downstream applications connect to in order to consume telemetry data and events from devices.
-  * An *Artemis* instance serving as the persistence store for events.
+  * An *Apache ActiveMQ Artemis* instance serving as the persistence store for events.
 * Monitoring Infrastructure
   * An *InfluxDB* instance for storing metrics data from the Hono Messaging component.
   * A *Grafana* instance providing a dash board visualizing the collected metrics data.